 Q. Parents: I wrote to you around July 2009 about buying a home and having my mother and stepfather stay in the finished basement.
 It worked out for about three years before I could no longer take their free-loading and had to ask them to leave.
 The people in my family don't really have the "need to be successful" gene, which somehow I did get.
 I am the only one who has a four-year college degree and doesn't still live at home with my grandmother.
 Since my mother and stepfather have moved out and back into my grandmother's house, my father has asked to stay with me, as well as my mother-in-law.
 The only parent who has not asked to stay is my father-in-law, whom I have never met!
 I have had to refuse them both and be the ungrateful wicked child.
 I understand that later in life you are expected to take care of your aging parents, but I am in my mid-20s, just starting out and my parents are all in their 50s!
 Am I wrong to deny them (we have the spare rooms), or is it OK to want to enjoy my 20s and be free of the stress that parents bring?

-A: In your original letter your dilemma was that your friends couldn't believe your desire to buy a home that could accommodate your (free-loading) parents, which back then you were happy to do.
+A: In your original letter your dilemma was that your friends couldn't believe your desire to buy a home that could accomodate your (free-loading) parents, which back then you were happy to do.
 As I mentioned in my answer, it's lovely if multi-generations can happily live together, but there's a reason that as soon as people got the means, they fled the family home.
 Your parents are in their 50s so you could be hosting these parasites—I mean loved ones, for the next 30-plus years.
 Forget ascribing your success and their failure to genes.
 You have worked hard for your independence, and they would prefer to mooch in the basement.
-So let them scrounge in someone else's basement.
+So let them find scrounge in someone else's basement.
 If they want to call you wicked, when you come home each night to your blessedly parent-free home, cackle with joy like the Wicked Witch of the West.

 Q. Re: Nasty Surprise: I know you/we cannot know, but color me skeptical that this letter is legit.
 The odds of such a “match” have to be very small.
 I can't help but wonder if this letter is a fiction pushing a political agenda.
 Your advice, by the way, was spot on.